kvarak/dnd/docs/_Rules/skills.md

     You are familiar with the fleshy and edible fruit bodies of several species of mushroom, including those that grow above and below ground.
 Mushrooms are eaten for their food value and for other qualities, some of them magical, as well as being a poison source.
 The study includes yeasts, lichen and mushrooms, shriekers and violet fungi, as well as sentient forms of fungus such as yellow musk creepers.
     <details>
       <summary>Cultivate Mushroom</summary>
       You know how to grow fungi of any variety.
-Gain Expertise on any such checks, including recognizing that fungi may have been grown on purpose in a location (shrikers as guards for instance).
+Gain <b>Expertise</b> on any such checks, including recognizing that fungi may have been grown on purpose in a location (shrikers as guards for instance).
     </details>
     <details>
       <summary>Detect Fungus</summary>
       Recognises the odor given off by dangerous fungus-based creatures, forewarning the character when approaching within 120 ft.
-Grants at least Expertise on checks to notice or detect such creatures.
+Grants at least <b>Expertise</b> on checks to notice or detect such creatures.
     </details>
     <details>
       <summary>Fermentation</summary>